Make the Move from Analog to Digital

 Most people nowadays use digital communication channels in their personal lives, but not always in a professional setting.
 So it’s important to give your agents some pointers on the right way to use digital communication in a customer service context.
 Here are some best practices for using text, chat, social media, and video.

-Text messaging is probably the most common and immediate way to communicate digitally, so it’s particularly useful for customers who want a quick answer to a relatively simple question.
+Messaging is probably the most common and immediate way to communicate digitally, so it’s particularly useful for customers who want a quick answer to a relatively simple question.
 Remember Denise at Penny Farthings?
-She gave her agents the following tips to help them become texting superstars when the company adopted LiveMessage.
+She gave her agents the following tips to help them become SMS superstars when the company adopted Service Cloud Messaging.

 - Text messages are a representation of the brand.
 Use complete sentences, and keep the messages brief.
 Use texting acronyms sparingly, and only use ones that are globally recognized, like BRB (be right back), for example.